Key Takeaways

 How much do cash buyers pay for DFW houses?

-It depends entirely on competition.
-A single cash buyer — like a "we buy houses" company — typically offers 50-70% of fair market value.
-On the DFW median of $382,000, that is $191,000-$267,400.
-Marketplace competition pushes offers to 75-90% of fair market value — $286,500-$343,800 on the same home.
-The gap between one buyer and competing buyers can be $19,000-$96,000.
+It depends on how many buyers are evaluating your property.
+A single cash buyer (like a "we buy houses" company) typically offers 50-70% of fair market value.
+When multiple investors review your property, offers may reach 75-90% of fair market value.
+The gap between working with one buyer versus several can be substantial.

 Can I sell my DFW house if I still have a mortgage?